DeveloPassion/knowii-voice-ai-docs/docs/user-guide/advanced-settings.md

 ## Display Options

-### Overlay Position
+### Overlay Enabled

-**Location**: Settings > Advanced
+**Location**: Settings > Advanced > Display

-The recording overlay provides visual feedback during recording and transcription.
-You can control where it appears:
+Enable or disable the visual overlay that provides feedback during recording and transcription:

-- **Bottom** (default): Shows recording/transcription status at the bottom of your screen
+- **Enabled** (default): Shows the overlay during recording and transcription
-- **Top**: Shows status at the top of your screen
-- **None**: Disables the visual overlay completely (useful for recordings/presentations)
+- **Disabled**: Hides the overlay completely
+    - Useful during screen recordings, presentations, or screen sharing
+    - No visual indication will appear during transcription

-The overlay shows:
+The overlay displays:

 - Recording indicator when you're actively recording
 - Transcription progress when processing
 - Cancel option to abort the current operation

+### Overlay Position

+**Location**: Settings > Advanced > Display

+_Only available when Overlay Enabled is turned on_

+Choose where the recording overlay appears on your screen:

+**Center Positions**:

+- **Bottom Center** (default): Status shown at the bottom center of your screen
+- **Top Center**: Status shown at the top center of your screen

+**Corner Positions**:

+- **Top Left**: Status shown in the top-left corner
+- **Top Right**: Status shown in the top-right corner
+- **Bottom Left**: Status shown in the bottom-left corner
+- **Bottom Right**: Status shown in the bottom-right corner

+The overlay automatically respects screen margins and system UI elements (taskbars, menu bars, panels) to ensure it's always visible and doesn't overlap with other interface elements.

 ## Transcription Options